-$c{i,h}$ is the vector of market purchased private goods consumed by individual i. c is the sum of these vectors over all household members.
-A specific good, e.g. food, is indexed by $j\epsilon\Omega^c$.
+The household purchases two types of goods on the market: private material goods and public material goods.7 $c{i,h}$ is the vector of market purchased private goods consumed by individual i. c is the sum of these vectors over all household members.
+A specific good, e.g. food, is indexed by $j \in \Omega^c$.
 The private good j has price p^j , and the vector of prices is p.
 X is the vector of market purchased public goods.
 Since these are public goods, all household members consume the full amount purchased by the household.
-A specific good, e.g. housing, is indexed by $j\epsilon\Omega^X$.
-The public good j has price r^j , and the vector of prices is r.
-I do not index p^j and r^j by h because in many applications they will be constant across the sample, but where they do vary between households everything carries through with the small addition of h subscripts to the material good prices.
+A specific good, e.g. housing, is indexed by $j \in \Omega^X$.8 The public good j has price r^j , and the vector of prices is $r.^9$ I do not index p^j and r^j by h because in many applications they will be constant across the sample, but where they do vary between households everything carries through with the small addition of h subscripts to the material good prices.